ScriptMang/drumstick/readme.md

 ## welcome to drumstick

-drumstick is a  locally ran small twitter clone.
+- drumstick is a  locally ran small twitter clone.
   The goal of this project is to be able to render a user's timeline.

 ## Prior to Running

 ### Programs to be installed

-This program requires the go programming language PostgreSQL and a terminal to be installed on your local machine.
+- This program requires the go programming language PostgreSQL and a terminal to be installed on your local machine.
   Postman is also required to test routes and authentication.
+  This program is meant to run on MacOS and Windows.

-### Installing the Dependencies
+### Setup

+- included in the project is a makefile which will setup the project for you.

 #### MacOS

-- On Macos: The easiest way to install the above programs is via homebrew pkg manager.
+- Simply run `make macos-setup`and  it will install the hombrew pkg manager.
-  Open up the terminal and type the cmd `brew install go postgresql`.
+  Then, it will install go, and postgresql using homebrew.
+After Postgresql is installed, it'll create the database drumstick and import the sql dump file included in the project.

 #### Windows
-- On Windows: The easiest way to install the programs is to use the  chocolatey pkg manager.
-  Open the terminal and type `choco install go postgresql`.
+- wip

 #### Postman
-Postman can be downloaded from the website.
+- Postman can be downloaded from the website.

-### Setting Up Postgresql
+### Starting Postgresql

 #### Macos
-- Open the terminal and start the postgresql server with `brew services start postgresql`
+- Open the terminal and start the postgresql server with `brew services start postgresql` Then write `psql drumstick` to view the database.

-- Included in the project is a sql dump file thats meant to be used to import the database.
-  To import the database using the following command.
-  Note: make sure to replace the angular brackets in username with your actual database username.
-  `createdb drumstick`.
-  `psql --username=<user_name> drumstick < drumstick.sql'`.

 #### Windows

 - Open the services.msc application, look for postgreSQL and make sure its on. if its not, select to turn it on.
-Afterwards, in cmd.exe write psql
+Afterwards, in cmd.exe write `psql drumstick` to view the database.

-- Included in the project is a sql dump file thats meant to be used to import the database.
-  To import the database using the following command.
-  Note: make sure to replace the angular brackets in username with your actual database username.
-  `createdb drumstick`.
-  `psql --username=<user_name> drumstick < drumstick.sql'`.

 ### Running the application

-After you finsh setting up the database, just write `go run .` within the directory of the main.go file in the terminal
+- After you finsh setting up the database, just write `go run .` within the directory of the main.go file in the terminal.

 ### Visiting the routes

-To visits the routes provide Postman with the right request method and address given below.
+- To visits the routes provide Postman with the right request method and address given below.
 Postman provides a option to render html.

 ## Routes